 TSAG encourages open-minded discussions to be continued in the meetings organized over the next two months, including the December meetings of Study Groups 11 and 13, in order to find a suitable and equitable solution if possible.

 Attachments: 10

-Attach the 10 documents listed in the Appendix.
+Attached are the 10 documents listed in the Appendix.

 Appendix – List and summary of documents